What is hypnosis?

 Of course - hypnotherapy brings many positive ones such as a client feeling more relaxed, realising their potential, problem-solving, feeling happier, less fearful, more content and/or sleeping better!
 A small number of people with very low blood pressure can feel a bit faint and they can lay down to alleviate this.
 Pins and needles and numbness can occur - not much for a someone to endure to change their life for the better and a better track record than many medications.

 We hope you have found these answers helpful and we hope you attend our hypnotherapy and NLP training to find out more about this fascinating subject!

-No. Definitely not.
-Indeed, regulation was tried and reversed.
+No. In fact, regulation was tried and reversed.

 Some unethical schools are putting out misinformation that regulation is around the corner.
-The AHA (the largest and oldest hypnotherapy association), has not been informed of anything of the sort.
+The AHA (the largest and oldest hypnotherapy association) has not been informed of anything of the sort.
 We have this in writing.
-Please ask the offending school for hard evidence, in writing.
+We recommend asking the school for evidence in writing.

 Other schools claim that only their courses would guarantee the future of a hypnotherapist if regulation were to occur.
 No school could make this claim because no one knows what regulation would look like or what any new course requirements would be.

 Also, in the therapeutic world, 'grandfathering' rights are often given to people who have already qualified.
-Alternatively, they are given time to add to their training to make up any shortfall.
-Again, ask the school claiming this for hard evidence, in writing, and all will become apparent.
+Alternatively, people are given time to add to their training to make up any shortfall.
+Again, ask the school claiming this for evidence, in writing, and all will become apparent.